 The poem does not have a consistent rhyme scheme.
 The poet has chosen to rhyme a number of different sets of lines in each stanza, but they do not correspond with one another.

-Summary of The Life of Man
+Explore The Life of Man

 The poem begins with the speaker stating that the life of a man is less than the span of the world.
 One’s time is limited from the moment of birth.
-In fact, not only is one’s time limited, but one will suffer through all the time they are given.
+In fact, not only is one’s time-limited, but one will suffer through all the time they are given.
 Life will be filled with endless “cares and fears” none of which will matter in the end.

 He continues on to ask that if one is going to live in the world, knowing full well that life will be a horror, what is the correct life to lead?
 A man could choose to spend his time with the “fools” in court, or decide to go out to the country with the “savage men” or attempt to find a city that is “vice…free.”

-In the second half of the poem the speaker discusses whether a man should choose to have a family or live his life single.
+In the second half of the poem, the speaker discusses whether a man should choose to have a family or live his life single.
 By the end of this section he has come to the conclusion that although one might curse the fact, single life is better as children are a “pain.”
-In the final lines the speaker puts all of these choices into perspective by reminding the reader that all of this is just leading to the grave.
+In the final lines, the speaker puts all of these choices into perspective by reminding the reader that all of this is just leading to the grave.

 Analysis of The Life of Man